mastrHyperion98/PassLock/README.md

 * ability to change encryption key aka secret key
 * ability to change master password
 * ability to have mulitple different users
-* migrate the backend stuff to a hosted server API (probably in NodeJS)
-* connect to the server API rather than local database.

 # Releases